-Death – each year approximately 1,825 young adults between the ages of 18 – 24 die in alcohol-related unintentional injuries, including car accidents.
+- Death – each year approximately 1,825 young adults between the ages of 18 – 24 die in alcohol-related unintentional injuries.
+This also includes car accidents.

-Unsafe Sex – Each year an estimated 400,000 students between the ages of 18 and 24 have unprotected sex, and more than 100,000 students between the ages of 18 and 24 report having been too intoxicated to know if they consented to having sex
+- Unsafe Sex – Each year an estimated 400,000 students between the ages of 18 and 24 have unprotected sex.
+More than 100,000 students between the ages of 18 and 24 report having been too intoxicated to know if they consented to having sex

 What Can a Parent Do When Helping Their Child Choose a College?

 Parents can research colleges before agreeing where they will spend their money.
-Parents know their children better than anyone else and realizing whether a child wants to attend a specific university strictly because of it’s party reputation should be apparent.
+Parents know their children better than anyone else.
+They can also realize whether a child wants to attend a specific university strictly because of it’s party reputation.
 There are many websites that give reliable data on the underage college drinking your child could be participating in while they are away from home.

 Call to Learn More Today